[Exclusive] France pushes 'European way of life' amid Macron re-election bid

 "Attempts to retain an antiquated and closed sense of collective European identity can actually be more effective in driving radicalisation than countering it," she added.

-And France sounded behind the curve on its research, said White.
+And France sounded behind the curve in its focus, said White.
 A greater danger could yet prove to be far-right radicalisation, she said.

 "After two years of global crisis driven by political and social polarisation ... the umbrella of ideological perspectives that falls under the far-right is actually more widespread in Western democracies, it has just not (at least not yet) produced the same level of violence," she said.